-The William P. Clements Center for Southwest Studies offers a small number of travel grants to support research on the American Southwest and the borderlands by SMU graduate students needing to visit sites beyond the campus of SMU.
+The William P. Clements Center for Southwest Studies offers a small number of travel grants to support research on the American Southwest and the borderlands by SMU graduate students needing to visit sites beyond the campus of SMU and the greater DFW area.
 Preference will be given to students who have passed their oral exams and are working on dissertations (but who have not exhausted their five-year enrollment at SMU).
-The Center will reimburse expenses for travel, research materials, and research-related activities, up to $500 per week.
+The Center will reimburse expenses for travel, research materials, and research-related activities, up to $600 per week.

 Graduate students who wish to apply should submit a proposal, approximately 750 words in length, which includes: